Cool Air for Christmas? Carl Rossby Might be Your Santa Claus

 The means of several runs of models from both the American (GFS) and European (ECMWF) indicate a sharp drop in temperatures for the Baton Rouge Area around December 14.
 Both suggest temperatures below seasonal averages of highs in the mid 60s and lows in the mid 40s through the end of their forecast period on December 23.
 Keep in mind, the farther out in time those models go, the less reliable the information.
 However, agreement from both provides a better level of confidence in the trend.

-As we move toward the holiday season, following your weather with The Storm Station.
+As we move toward the holiday season, follow your weather with The Storm Station.
 WBRZ Weather is here for you, on every platform.
 Catch the latest updates can be found on News 2, wbrz.com, and the WBRZ WX App on your Apple or Android device.
 You can also follow WBRZ Weather on Facebook and Twitter for even more weather updates while you are on the go.
 Happy Holidays!

 More News